 It’s also important to have a backup of your pictures in case your camera/laptop is stolen.
 We always back up our pictures on pCloud – a cloud storage website.
 That way even if everything we own is stolen, we’ll still have all the pictures we’ve uploaded there and can access them anywhere in the world!
 For just a few dollars a month you can have 500 GB of storage which should more than cover pictures from all your trips.
 There are even lifetime plans available, offering either 500 GB or 2 TB of cloud storage for a one off payment!
 Click here to check out the cloud storage plans available with pCloud.

-Learning the local language can make a huge difference to your trip.
-The majority of countries in South America are Spanish-speaking, and even learning the basics can prove invaluable.
+One of the best things to know before travelling to South America is the local language, as it can make a huge difference to your trip.
+The majority of countries in the continent are Spanish-speaking, and even learning the basics can prove invaluable.
 Even if you’re not fluent, you’ll still be able to have meaningful interactions with locals – who are often very eager to learn about your travels.
 With some luck they may even let you in on a few of the local secrets.
 Locals know their homes better than any guidebook ever can, so they’ll have the best recommendations for where to go, what restaurants to visit and more!

 Once a week, a number of South American cities close off main roads to cars – leaving pedestrians and cyclists to roam freely.
 Originating in Bogota, Colombia, cyclovia has a lively, party atmosphere, which creates a celebratory feel about it.
 With an abundance of live music performances and dancing in the streets, it’s certainly a spirited way to start your Sunday.
 In Colombia, it’s even common to stumble across guinea pig races – where bets are placed by passers by guessing which hut the animals will run into.
 While the quirks may vary between cities, the principle remains the same.